 Policy 9210, Equity and Diversity

-The Board of Trustees recognizes the growing diversity of cultures in the District and commits itself to ensuring that all aspects of policies, regulations, practices, programs, and services promote equity and understanding and appreciation for cultural and ethnic diversity.
+a.
+The Board recognizes the growing diversity of cultures in the District and commits itself to ensuring that all aspects of policies, regulations, practices, programs, and services promote equity and understanding and appreciation for cultural and ethnic diversity.

-1. District policies, programs, and activities shall foster recognition of and respect for basic human rights, fundamental freedoms, and equitable opportunities and outcomes for all.
-Such implementation is established through the following Guiding Principles and Practices:
+b.
+District policies, programs, and activities shall foster recognition of and respect for basic human rights, fundamental freedoms, and equitable opportunities and outcomes for all.

 a.
-Maintain an Equity and Diversity Department – The District’s Equity and Diversity Department will strive to identify any disparities, discrimination, disproportionality practices, and/or inequities by investigating, communicating, collaborating, and building supports among all appropriate parties; and it will bring resolution to such disparities amongst the District’s student population, their families, faculty/staff, and the community.
+The District, through the Equity and Diversity Department, strives to identify any disparities, discrimination, disproportionality practices, and/or inequities in educational programming and access to that programming by communicating, collaborating, and building supports among all appropriate parties; and will bring resolution to such disparities amongst the District’s student population, their families, faculty/staff, and the community.

-c.
-Shared and Committed Leadership – The District will provide leadership that is committed to identifying and removing discriminatory biases and systemic barriers to learning.
+b.
+Shared and Committed Leadership.
+The District will provide leadership that is committed to identifying and removing discriminatory biases and systemic barriers to learning.
 The District will establish and maintain collaborative relationships with diverse communities so that the perspectives and experiences of all District faculty/staff, students and their families are recognized to help meet their needs.

-d.
-School-Community Relationships – Collaboration will be based on open dialogue and partnerships with parents/guardians, staff, students, the Board, and other community groups and agencies.
-The Board of Trustees will draw upon expertise of partners to explore innovative ways of sharing resources that can help meet the diverse needs of students and provide new and relevant learning opportunities.
+i.
+Collaboration will be based on open dialogue and partnerships with parents/guardians, staff, students, the Board, Superintendent, and other community groups and agencies.
+The Board will draw upon expertise of partners to explore innovative ways of sharing resources that can help meet the diverse needs of students and provide new and relevant learning opportunities.

 i.
 The District shall examine and reduce bias of curriculum and instruction and integrate the experiences and contributions of diverse cultures and races.
 The District will ensure that curriculum with high-yield methods and practice of teaching and resources are culturally responsive, inclusive, and represent the diversity of the school community.